Algoryx/click-mirror/README.md

 There are currently three main parts of click

-- [agxClick](agxClick/README.md) - a Simulation application using pClick, AGX and agxBrick that implements Click out of the box for a Brick model containing Robot(s).
+- [agxclick](agxclick/README.md) - a Simulation application using pclick, AGX and agxBrick that implements Click out of the box for a Brick model containing Robot(s).
 - click - C++ click library with a democlient.
-- pClick - Python click library with a demo client and demo server
+- pclick - Python click library with a demo client and demo server

 The Click library implements creating, sending, receiving and interpreting messages across multiple platforms.
-Click can be used without agxClick, but the real benefit of Brick integration comes with agxClick.
+Click can be used without agxclick, but the real benefit of Brick integration comes with agxclick.

 ## Introduction